 The Government sets the multipliers for each financial year for the whole of England.
 They normally change both multipliers every year in line with inflation and to take account of the cost of Small Business Rate Relief.

-In the year of a revaluation it is set at a level which will keep the total amount raised in rates after the revaluation, the same as before, plus inflation for the year.
+In the year of a revaluation, the multipliers are set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for the year.

 The annual bill will cover the period 1 April to 31 March and is payable in 10 or 12 monthly instalments on the 3rd of each month, from April through to March the following year, although ratepayers may make arrangements to pay at more frequent intervals if they wish.
 Alternatively, the bill may be paid in a lump sum (payable in April), or in two half-yearly instalments (payable in April and September).

 Direct Debit payers have the option of four instalment dates, the 3rd, 10th, 17th and 24th of the month.
 If you wish to pay by this method please contact the Business Rates section on 01543 464282 to set up a paperless Direct Debit or to request a mandate.

 If your rateable value changes during the year, or if other circumstances affecting the business change, a revised bill will be sent to you with new instalments, if appropriate.

 How we will use your information: